Anonymous Meeting in Networks: Preliminaries

 Before describing the third procedure we define the following notion from \cite{YK3}.
-Let $G$ be a graph and $v$ a node of $G$, of degree $k$.
-The {\em view} from $v$ is the infinite rooted tree $\cV(v)$ with labeled ports, defined recursively as follows. $\cV(v)$ has the root $x_0$ corresponding to $v$.
-For every node $v_i$, $i=1,\dots ,k$, adjacent to $v$, there is a neighbor $x_i$ in $\cV(v)$ such that the port number at $v$ corresponding to edge $\{v,v_i\} $ is the same as the port number at $x_0$ corresponding to edge $\{x_0,x_i\}$, and the port number at $v_i$ corresponding to edge $\{v,v_i\} $ is the same as the port number at $x_i$ corresponding to edge $\{x_0,x_i\}$.
-Node $x_i$, for $i=1,\dots ,k$, is now the root of the view from $v_i$.
+Let $G$ be a graph and $v$ a node of $G$.
+The {\em view} from $v$ is the infinite rooted tree $\cV(v)$ with labeled ports, defined as follows.
+Nodes of this tree are all (not necessarily simple) finite paths in $G$ starting at $v$ and represented as the corresponding sequences of port numbers.
+The root of the tree is the empty path, and children of path $\pi$ of length $x$ are all paths of length $x+2$, whose prefix is $\pi$.
+A child $\rho$ of node $\pi$, such that $\rho=\pi pq$ (with juxtaposition standing for concatenation) is connected with node $\pi$ by an edge that has port $p$ at node $\pi$ and port $q$ at node $\rho$.

+The {\em truncated view} $\cV^l(v)$ at depth $l$ is the rooted subtree of $\cV(v)$ induced by all nodes at distance at most $l$ from the root.

-The third procedure, described in \cite{CKP}, permits a single anonymous agent starting at node $v$ to find a positive integer $S(v)$, called the signature of the agent, such that $\cV(v)= \cV(w)$ if and only if $S(v)=S(w)$.
-This procedure, called $SIGN(n)$ works for any graph of known upper bound $n$ on its size and its running time is polynomial in $n$.
-After the completion of $SIGN(n)$ the agent is back at its starting node.
-We denote by $T(SIGN(n))$ the maximum time of execution of the procedure $SIGN(n)$ in a graph of size at most $n$.
+The third procedure, described in \cite{CKP}, permits a single anonymous agent starting at node $v$ of an $n$-node graph, to find a positive integer $S(v) \in \{1,\dots , n\}$, called the signature of the agent, such that $\cV(v)= \cV(w)$ if and only if $S(v)=S(w)$.
+This procedure, called $SIGN(N)$ works for any graph $G$ of known upper bound $N$ on its size and its running time is polynomial in $N$.
+After the completion of $SIGN(N)$, {graph $G$ has been completely explored (i.e., all the nodes of $G$ have been visited at least once) and} the agent is back at its starting node.
+We denote by $T(SIGN(N))$ the maximum time of execution of the procedure $SIGN(N)$ in a graph of size at most $N$.